The Trilogy Eye Contour Cream is said to smooth fine lines and reduce puffiness with Rosapene™, aloe vera and acai.

 Rosapene™ is a brand trademarked antioxidant complex that includes Tomato, Cranberry and Sunflower Seed Oils, Acai Fruit Oil, Oat Kernel Extract, Caprylic/Capric Triglyceride, Lycopene and Tocopherol.
 Rich in antioxidants, the complex is effective at warding off free radicals and reducing the impact of environmental stressors and hence premature ageing.
 It also includes essential fatty acids which help to retain and restore the moisture barrier plus improve softness and elasticity for more supple and hydrated skin.

 Helping to deliver replenishing and moisturising properties and represented at the highest concentration following water is Sweet Almond Oil, an emollient oil whose function is further strengthened by Cocoa Seed Butter.
 Both are rich in fatty acids helping to lock in moisture and form a protective barrier.
 Similarly offering emollient properties is Aloe Vera Leaf Extract.
 As well as improving moisture, it displays calming effects beneficial for soothing sensitive or irritated skin.
 Similarly, Evening Primrose Seed Oil and Eyebright Extract also reduce inflammation and calm the skin.
-The former due to a high level of Gamma-Linolenic Acid (GLA), the latter also able to reduce puffiness.
+The former due to a high level of Gamma-Linolenic Acid (GLA), the latter additionally able to reduce puffiness.

 Hydrogenated Jojoba Seed Oil is simplify a solidified form of the liquid oil.
 Jojoba is lightweight, antibacterial and anti-inflammatory.
 It’s also similar to sebum in structure so is readily absorbed into the skin to deliver softening and moisturising effects without greasiness.
 With a similar molecular structure, the brand’s signature ingredient, Rosehip Seed Oil is certified organic and cold-pressed to maximise the effectiveness of a high concentration of fatty acids (minimum 80%) which strengthen and hydrate the skin barrier.
 Avocado Oil boosts this capability as it nourishes the skin.
-Shea Butter is a concentrated source of natural vitamins and fatty acids, also making it incredibly moisturising and nourishing for the skin as well as improving its ability to produce collagen.
+Shea Butter is a concentrated source of natural vitamins and fatty acids, also making it incredibly moisturising and nourishing for the skin as well as improving ability to produce collagen.

 A formula rich in antioxidants incorporates Vitamin E and Carrot Oil.
 Finally, a solid dose of Glycerin contributes humectant properties to the cream, helping to draw moisture from the air into the skin.